mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/d. Comments.md

 4. **Debugging Assistance:** As you encounter issues in your code (which is entirely normal), comments can guide you to the root of the problem.
 They help you trace the flow of your program and pinpoint potential trouble spots.

 ## How to Create Python Comments

 In Python, you can create comments using two methods:

 1. **Single-line Comments:** To write a single-line comment, start the line with the `#` symbol.
 Anything following the `#` is treated as a comment and is ignored by the Python interpreter.

     Example:

     ```python
     # This is a single-line comment
     print("Hello, World")  # This comment explains the code
     ```

-2. **Multi-line Comments (Docstrings):** For more extensive explanations or documentation, you can use multi-line comments, often referred to as docstrings.
+2. **Multi-line Comments (Docstring):** For more extensive explanations or documentation, you can use multi-line comments, often referred to as docstring.
 These are enclosed in triple-quotes (''' or """) and are typically used to describe functions, modules, or classes.

     Example:

     ```python
     '''
     This is a multi-line comment (docstring).